addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Note that InnerView needs to call `View.delegateEvents()` to bind its event handlers to its new DOM since it is replacing the content of its element.

+**Solution 4**

-A second potential solution is this, which may appear cleaner but in reality has a tendency to affect performance:
+A better solution, which is more clean but has the potential to affect performance is:

 ```javascript